-The Executive Director and other library staff consider each formal request in terms of the criteria outlined in PCCLD's Material Selection Policy, principles of the ALA Library Bill of Rights and related statements, and other appropriate sources.
-The Executive Director will respond in a timely manner in writing to a customer's request for reconsideration.
-The response will indicate the action to be taken and reasons for or against the request.
-An item will be evaluated for reconsideration only once in a 12-month period.
+The Executive Director and other library staff consider each formal request in terms of the criteria outlined in PCCLD's policies, principles of the ALA Library Bill of Rights and related statements, and other appropriate sources.
+Library resources will be evaluated for reconsideration only once in a two-year period.
+If an identical or substantially similar library resource has been reviewed in the last two years, PCCLD reserves the right to deny an additional review.